-Verification is a process where Williams will be comparing information from your FAFSA (Free Application for Federal Student Aid) to financial documents such as your 2012 Tax Return Transcripts, W-2's, 1099's, and other items as needed.
+Verification is a process where Williams will be comparing information from your FAFSA (Free Application for Federal Student Aid) to financial documents such as your 2015 Tax Return Transcripts, W-2's, 1099's, and other items as needed.
 The law says that before awarding Federal Student Aid, we may ask you to confirm the information that you reported on the FAFSA.
-To verify that you provided correct information, we will compare your FAFSA with the information on the Verification Froms and with any other required documents.
+To verify that you provided correct information, we will compare your FAFSA with the information on the Verification Forms and with any other required documents.
 If there are differences, the Financial Aid Office will make the needed corrections.

 be needed in the verification process.
 The Financial Aid Office will notify you which documents are needed for your specific situation:

 How to get an IRS Tax Transcript

-To obtain an IRS Tax Return Transcript, go to www.IRS.gov and click on the "Order a Return or Account Transcript" link or call 1-800-908-9946.
-Make sure to request the "IRS Tax Transcript" and not the "IRS Tax Account Transcript" link.
-You will need your Social Security Number, date of birth, and the address on file with the IRS (normally, this will be the address used when the 2012 IRS Federal Tax Return was filed).
+To obtain an IRS Tax Return Transcript, go to www.IRS.gov and click on the "Get a tax transcript for your Tax Records" link.
+Then, click on "Get Transcript Online" and follow the on screen instructions to have your tax return transcript mailed to you.
+Make sure to request the "IRS Tax Return Transcript".
+You will need your Social Security Number, date of birth, and the address on file with the IRS (normally, this will be the address used when the 2015 IRS Federal Tax Return was filed).

-- A copy of the IRS Form 4868, "Application for Automatic Extension of Time to File a U.S. Individual Income Tax Return," that was filed with the IRS for tax year 2012; and
+- A copy of the IRS Form 4868, "Application for Automatic Extension of Time to File a U.S. Individual Income Tax Return," that was filed with the IRS for tax year 2015; and

-Amended tax returns - If an individual filed an amended IRS income tax return for tax year 2012, you must provide both of the following:
+Amended tax returns - If an individual filed an amended IRS income tax return for tax year 2014, you must provide both of the following:

-- A signed copy of the 2012 IRS Form 1040X, "Amended U.S. Individual Income Tax Return," that was filed with the IRS.
+- A signed copy of the 2015 IRS Form 1040X, "Amended U.S. Individual Income Tax Return," that was filed with the IRS.

-Victims of Identity Theft - A victim of IRS identity theft who has been unable to obtain a 2012 IRS Tax Return Transcript or use the IRS DRT (IRS Data Retrieval Tool) must provide a signed copy of the 2012 paper IRS income tax return that was filed with the IRS and a signed copy of IRS Form 14039 "Identity Theft Affidavit" if one was submitted to the IRS.
+Victims of Identity Theft - A victim of IRS identity theft who has been unable to obtain a 2015 IRS Tax Return Transcript or use the IRS DRT (IRS Data Retrieval Tool) must provide a signed copy of the 2015 paper IRS income tax return that was filed with the IRS and a signed copy of IRS Form 14039 "Identity Theft Affidavit" if one was submitted to the IRS.
 If the individual did not keep a copy of Form 14039 or the IRS did not require him or her to submit one, he or she must provide one of the following:

 - A statement signed and dated by the individual indicating that he or she was a victim of IRS identity theft and that the IRS is investigating the matter.
-The statement must also indicate that the individual submitted a Form 174039 to the IRS, but did not keep a copy of it or that he or she was not required to file the form; or
+The statement must also indicate that the individual submitted a Form 14039 to the IRS, but did not keep a copy of it or that he or she was not required to file the form; or

 - A copy of a police report if it was filed related to the IRS identity theft.

-Non-IRS Income Tax Returns - If an individual filed or will file a 2012 income tax return with Puerto Rico, another U.S. territory (e.g., Guam, American Samoa, the U.S. Virgin Islands, the Northern Marianas Islands), or with a foreign country, provide a signed copy of the 2012 income tax return(s).
+Non-IRS Income Tax Returns - If an individual filed or will file a 2015 income tax return with Puerto Rico, another U.S. territory (e.g., Guam, American Samoa, the U.S. Virgin Islands, the Northern Marianas Islands), or with a foreign country, provide a signed copy of the 2015 income tax return(s).